lnew78/ttt-go/README.md

     ```

 ##Running the Game

-simply enter the following from anywhere on the command line:
+Simply enter the following from anywhere on the command line:

     ```
     ttt-go
     ```

 ##Running the tests

-from the project root, run:
+From the project root, run:
     ```
-    ginkgo -v ttt  #for verbose
+    ginkgo -v ttt      # for verbose
     or
-    ginkgo ttt  #just for test results
+    ginkgo ttt         # just for test results
     ```